Today I will finally arrive in St Jean Pied de Port… But first…

 - Entree was soup which tasted like watered out contents from a can

-- Bread and 250ml of house wine was also included.
+- Bread and 250ml of house wine were also included.

 Soon, after 3 beers and a small carafe of wine, I was somewhat tipsy.